nxt-insurance/nxt_pipeline/README.md

 pipeline.step :step_name_for_better_log do |acc, step|
   # ...
 end
-# Which is the same as above
-pipeline.step to_s: 'This is the same as above' do |acc, step|
-  # ...
-end
 ```

 Defining multiple steps at once.
 This is especially useful to dynamically configure a pipeline for execution and